 Burning of candles

 The chemical changes involving inorganic compounds show distinct changes in the constituency of the final products in terms of state, colour, etc. The chemical nature of the products will be entirely different from that of the reactants.
+The composition and decomposition of substances in a chemical change in the above article was properly defined so that the students of all merit levels can easily grab the concept and carry on studying the chapter without any hassle.
 You will learn these features elaborately in the related chapter.